open-mmlab/mmdetection/docs/en/user_guides/train.md

 There are three ways to support a new dataset in MMDetection:

-1. reorganize the dataset into COCO format.
+1. Reorganize the dataset into COCO format.
-2. reorganize the dataset into a middle format.
+2. Reorganize the dataset into a middle format.
-3. implement a new dataset.
+3. Implement a new dataset.

-Usually we recommend to use the first two methods which are usually easier than the third.
+Usually we recommend using the first two methods which are usually easier than the third.

 In this note, we give an example for converting the data into COCO format.